 Why Choose Engineering at Mount Union?

-- More than 95% placement rate to careers in industry or graduate schools
+- 100% placement rate to careers in industry or graduate schools for the class of 2019

-- More than 90% placement rate in paid mechanical engineering internships
+- Over 94% placement rate in paid engineering internships

 - Small classes with strong bonds between the students and faculty members